 The weather was mild today, and cloudy.
 I felt there was a crosswind on my way upstream, but the fact I clocked three personal bests during this leg leads me to believe there was a tailwind component.
 (Certainly on the way back I was fighting a headwind.)
 I was making good time and arrived in Hamura almost before I knew it.
 I had a brief rest there while I ate onigiri (store-bought this time, with Nana out of town).

 On the way home, recharged with rice fuel, I continued to make good time despite what had become a headwind.
 I got a bit off track during one of the diversions (where the footbridge was covered with flotsam) but I soon made my way back to the path.
 The sun came out for a bit and I ended up with a red nose.
-Despite having ordered special sunblock from the US, I left home today with a speck of protection given the overcast skies.
+Despite having ordered special sunblock from the US, I left home today without a speck of protection given the overcast skies.
 (And yes, I assure you that the red nose is from the sun … )

 With temperatures in the upper teens to low 20s, I wasn’t sapped by the heat.
 I was able to skip some of my usual resting places, only stopping when my hands or butt were crying for mercy.
 I could feel my energy slipping away and I knew I was getting hungry, despite all the onigiri I had eaten, but by this time I just had a couple of dozen more kilometers to go.
 I stopped in a park and drained my water bottles and had a close look at Kuroko.
 Oops.